SeriousOldMan/Simulator-Controller/README.md

 ### License

 This software is provided as is.
-You are free to use for any purpose and modify it to your needs, but commercial use is strictly prohibited.
+You are free to use it for any purpose and modify it to your needs, but commercial use is strictly prohibited.

 (2020) Creative Commons - BY-NC-SA - by Oliver Juwig (TheBigO)